Singapore Government Logo

 Description and Ethnobotany

-Growth Form It is a deciduous, herbaceous aroid, with a single leaf growing up to 2.5m tall.
-The leaf is often mistaken for the entire plant itself and resembles a miniature tree.
+Growth Form It is a deciduous, herbaceous aroid with a single leaf (rarely two) that grows up to 2.5m tall.
+The leaf is often mistaken for the entire plant, resembling a miniature tree.

-Foliage The leaf resemble a miniature tree with a petiole (leaf-stalk) reaching up to 1.5 - 2 m tall and a leaf blade reaching up to 1.5 - 3m, divided into hundred of dissected segments.
-The petiole is fleshy, green and patterned with paler green spots or blotches.
-The leaf eventually dies down, and regrow from tuber during next season.
+Foliage The leaf resembles a miniature tree, with a petiole (leaf stalk) reaching up to 1.5 m tall and 1.5 m across, with a highly dissected leaf blade.
+The petiole is often smooth, fleshy, green, and patterned with paler green spots or blotches.
+The cataphyll (a protective scale-like leaf that precedes the leaf shoot or subtends an inflorescence) is lanceolate and usually dull pink to purple and patterned in spots.
+The leaf eventually dies down and regrows from the corm during the following season.
 Several leaves may be produced from accessory corms at the base.

-Stems The stems are underground corms (thick, often round, modified stems). reaching up to 30 cm in diameter and 25 kg in weight.
-The corms are dark brown, hemispherical, and sometimes covered in short, rough appendages.
-Offsets may be borne around main corm.
+Stems The stem is an underground corm (thick, often round, modified stem), reaching 40 cm in diameter and 25 kg in weight.
+The corm is dark brown, hemispherical, and covered in root scars.
+Offsets may be borne around the main corm.

-Fruit The infrutescence are a cluster of cylindrical berries, that matures from green to bright red.
+Fruit The infrutescence is a cylindrical cluster of elongated berries that matures from green to bright red.

-Cultivation This species grow wells in deep, moist but well-drained, fertile soils with lots of organic matter.
+Cultivation This species grows well in moist, well-drained, fertile soils with lots of organic matter, and areas of partial shade or full sun.
 Avoid planting in waterlogged clayey soils, which hinder corm formation and promote rotting.
 Corms are susceptible to soil nematodes.
-It can be propagated by seeds and corms.
+When dormant, avoid watering to replicate dry conditions to promote corm growth.
+It can be propagated by seeds, corms, and offsets.

 Ethnobotanical Uses Edible Plant Parts : Edible Storage Organs, Edible Leaves

-Medicinal: Dried tubers used medicinally to relieve piles, digestive problems and dysentery, while fresh roots are used as expectorant.
-People with rheumatism, arthritis, gout, kidney stones and hyperacidity should exercise caution when consuming the tubers.
+Medicinal: Dried corms are used medicinally to relieve piles, digestive problems and dysentery, while fresh roots are used as expectorant.
+People with rheumatism, arthritis, gout, kidney stones and hyperacidity should exercise caution when consuming the corms.

 Landscaping Features

-Landscape Uses General, Container Planting, Parks & Gardens, Focal Plant
+Landscape Uses Container Planting, Parks & Gardens, Focal Plant

 Thematic Landscaping Bird & Wildlife Garden, Economic Garden